4 startups from the Danish NATO DIANA accelerator advance to phase II of the program

 In general, the 10 startups selected by NATO DIANA have been chosen based on technological potential, commercial viability and relevance to end-users, among other criteria.
 In the next phase of the program, the startups will receive further funding of up to 300.000 euros and additional support to prepare their products for commercialization.

-On the prospect of the companies advancing to the next phase, Principal Business Developer Jakob at Deep Tech Lab – Quantum says:
+On the prospect of the companies advancing to the next phase, Principal Business Developer Jakob Svagin at Deep Tech Lab – Quantum says:

 “We are delighted and proud to see how well these companies did for the past six months.
 We look forward to a continued collaboration to support their journeys toward adoption of their technologies.”
 (Source)